websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/troubleshooting-tools-and-resources.md

 # Troubleshooting Tools and Resources

 The ability to quickly diagnose and resolve technical issues is vital.
-Familiarize yourself with available tools and resources for troubleshooting problems pre- and post-launch in your Liferay DXP Cloud projects:
+Familiarize yourself with the available tools and resources for troubleshooting problems in your Liferay DXP Cloud projects:

 * [Application Metrics](#application-metrics)
 * [Real-Time Alerts](#real-time-alerts)